AlexP-123/Naimuri_Interview_Challenge_AP/README.md

 # Naimuri_Interview_Challenge_AP

 Running the program:

-With the repository downloaded use the following command line prompt and follow the instructions (First inputing the number of words and second the list of letters in the solution):
+With the repository downloaded, use the following command line prompt in the same directory as the repo and follow the instructions (First inputing the number of words and second the list of letters in the solution):

 javac *.java && java Solver